-On-going care and management of your device will be co-ordinated by the cardiac rhythm management team.
-An initial appointment will be sent to you for a device follow-up check around 4 to 8 weeks after the procedure.
+On-going care and management of your pacemaker will be co-ordinated by the cardiac rhythm management team.
+An initial pacemaker clinic appointment will be sent to you for around 4 to 8 weeks after the implant.

-You will be followed-up at either Hammersmith Hospital or St Marys Hospital depending on the type of device you have and where you normally reside.
+You will be followed-up at either Hammersmith Hospital or St Marys Hospital depending on where you normally reside.

-You will need to attend your device follow-up appointment usually every 6 to 12 months.
-Some cardiac devices can also be checked via remote transmission so you may not always be required to attend hospital visits.
-It is very important that your device continues to be checked at regular intervals.
+You may need to attend your follow-up appointment usually every 6 to 12 months.
+It is very important that your pacemaker continues to be checked at regular intervals.
+Some pacemakers can also be checked via remote transmission so you may not always be required to attend the hospital.